NicholasL1/StayFit-WebApp/README.md

 # HOW IT WAS BUILT:

 The front-end was developed using React, primarily in jsx, html and css.
-The back-end uses a MySQL database, Express.js, node.js, as well as a JSON file storing the necessary exercise information.
+The back-end uses a MySQL database, javascript in a node.js runtime environment, the node.js framework express.js.
+The project also uses a JSON file storing the necessary exercise information.

 # HOW TO CREATE:
 Before downloading the necessary modules, make sure express.js and node.js is installed.